rneuhausler/coralModel-analyses/README.md

 ![](images/exampleOutput/initialFinal.png)

 ### Model Structure

-The weighing is based on Mumby et al. (2007)'s reef competition ODE's, shown below [1]:
+  We derived the rules for our model's dynamics from Mumby et al. (2007)'s reef competition ODE's, shown below [1]:

 ![](images/mumbyEquations.png)

-From the equations above, we extract a set of 5 different reactions that are possible to occur:
+From the equations above, we extract a set of 5 reactions that describe the probabilities of a the different node types to switch:

 ![](images/mumbyAdjusted.png)

+We are consistent with Mumby et al. in considering the parameters `r`, `d`, `a`, `g`, and `y`, to represent overall reef conditions, but deviate through our use of neighborhood densities.
+In our reactions above, we represent `M`, `T`, `C` as local densities (based on neighborhood benthic compositions) instead of global percentages (reef-wide), which we are only able to do given the spatial explicitness of our model.

-Benthic coverages are abstracted as instances of the class `Organism() `, which are appended to the an instance of the class `Reef()`.
-Their attributes are defined in the `coralModel.py` as follows:
+Our model is a product of object oriented programming; we abstract benthic coverages as instances of the class `Organism() `, and appending them to an instance of the class `Reef()`.

+We define these classes in `coralModel.py` as follows:

 ```python
 class Organism():